Minwaajimowinan- Good Stories

 Phyllis Bunker

-Mary Turner is an amazing textile artist from Naytahwaush.
+Mary Turner is an amazing textile artist from Naytahwaush, known among Naytahwaush artists for her exceptional skills.
 She has been sewing and working with fabric her entire life.
-Mary says; "My “art” comes from a love of color and functionality.
+Mary says, "My art comes from a love of color and functionality.
 I love using bold colors and creating things folks can use.
+I feel honored and trusted to be as

 Ann LaVoy